-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 23 June 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 13 February 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)

-[F42A Deprivation of right of abode U.K.
+[F42A Deprivation of right of abode

-- (1) The Secretary of State may by order remove from a specified person a right of abode in the United Kingdom which he has under section 2(1)(b). - (2) The Secretary of State may make an order under subsection (1) in respect of a person only if the Secretary of State thinks that it would be conducive to the public good for the person to be excluded or removed from the United Kingdom. - (3) An order under subsection (1) may be revoked by order of the Secretary of State. - (4) While an order under subsection (1) has effect in relation to a person- - (a) section 2(2) shall not apply to him, and - (b) any certificate of entitlement granted to him shall have no effect.]
+- (1) The Secretary of State may by order remove from a specified person a right of abode in the United Kingdom which he has under section 2(1)(b). - (2) The Secretary of State may make an order under subsection (1) in respect of a person only if the Secretary of State thinks that it would be conducive to the public good for the person to be excluded or removed from the United Kingdom. - (3) An order under subsection (1) may be revoked by order of the Secretary of State. - (4) While an order under subsection (1) has effect in relation to a person - section 2(2) shall not apply to him, and - any certificate of entitlement granted to him shall have no effect.] (b)

-F4 S. 2A inserted (16.6.2006) by Immigration, Asylum and Nationality Act 2006 (c.
+S. 2A inserted (16.6.2006) by Immigration, Asylum and Nationality Act 2006 (c.
 13), ss.
 57(1), 62; S.I.
 2006/1497, art.
 3, Sch.

 3 General provisions for regulation and control.
-U.K.

-- (1) Except as otherwise provided by or under this Act, where a person is not [F5a British citizen]- - (a) he shall not enter the United Kingdom unless given leave to do so in accordance with [F6the provisions of, or made under,] this Act; - (b) he may be given leave to enter the United Kingdom (or, when already there, leave to remain in the United Kingdom) either for a limited or for an indefinite period; - if he is given limited leave to enter or remain in the United Kingdom, it may be given subject to all or any of the following conditions, namely- - (i) a condition restricting his employment or occupation in the United Kingdom; - (ii) a condition requiring him to maintain and accommodate himself, and any dependants of his, without recourse to public funds; and - (iii) a condition requiring him to register with the police.] - (2) The Secretary of State shall from time to time (and as soon as may be) lay before Parliament statements of the rules, or of any changes in the rules, laid down by him as to the practice to be followed in the administration of this Act for regulating the entry into and stay in the United Kingdom of persons required by this Act to have leave to enter, including any rules as to the period for which leave is to be given and the conditions to be attached in different circumstances; and section 1(4) above shall not be taken to require uniform provision to be made by the rules as regards admission of persons for a purpose or in a capacity specified in section 1(4) (and in particular, for this as well as other purposes of this Act, account may be taken of citizenship or nationality).
+- (1) Except as otherwise provided by or under this Act, where a person is not [F5] British citizenl - he shall not enter the United Kingdom unless given leave to do so in (a) accordance with [F6the provisions of, or made under,] this Act; - he may be given leave to enter the United Kingdom (or, when already there, (b) leave to remain in the United Kingdom) either for a limited or for an indefinite period; - ^{F7}[(c) if he is given limited leave to enter or remain in the United Kingdom, it may be given subject to all or any of the following conditions, namely- - (i) a condition restricting his employment or occupation in the United Kingdom; - (ii) a condition requiring him to maintain and accommodate himself, and any dependants of his, without recourse to public funds; F8... - (iii) a condition requiring him to register with the police. - [a condition requiring him to report to an immigration officer or the F9(iv) Secretary of State; and - (v) a condition about residence.
+II - (2) The Secretary of State shall from time to time (and as soon as may be) lay before Parliament statements of the rules, or of any changes in the rules, laid down by him as to the practice to be followed in the administration of this Act for regulating the entry into and stay in the United Kingdom of persons required by this Act to have leave to enter, including any rules as to the period for which leave is to be given and the conditions to be attached in different circumstances; and section 1(4) above shall not be taken to require uniform provision to be made by the rules as regards admission of persons for a purpose or in a capacity specified in section 1(4) (and in particular, for this as well as other purposes of this Act, account may be taken of citizenship or nationality).

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 23 June 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 13 February 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)